Full-time Faculty

 PhD, University of Arizona

-Dr. Manetsch joined Trinity’s faculty in 2000 after serving three years as Assistant Professor of Religion at Northwestern College (Iowa).
-Ordained in the Reformed Church in America, he served as an associate pastor of education and discipleship for three years.
-During graduate school, he was awarded a Fulbright fellowship and spent two years doing archival research on French Reformation history at the university of Geneva.
-He is the author of Theodore Beza and the Quest for Peace in France, 1572-1598 (Brill, 2000), Calvin’s Company of Pastors.
-Pastoral Care and the Emerging Reformed Church, 1536-1609 (Oxford, 2013), and co-editor of The Great Commission: Evangelicals and the History of World Missions (Broadman & Holman, 2008).
+(Oxford, 2013), and co-editor of three books, including The Great Commission: Evangelicals and the History of World Missions (Broadman & Holman, 2008), and Theodore Beza at 500: New Perspectives on an Old Reformer (Vandenhoeck & Ruprecht, 2021).
 His articles have appeared in such journals as the Bibliothéque d’humanisme et renaissance, Calvin Theological Journal, Church History, Themelios, Trinity Journal, and Westminster Theological Journal.
-Dr. Manetsch is the associate general editor of the Reformation Commentary on Scripture series (InterVarsity Press) and is presently completing the volumes on 1 & 2 Corinthians.
+Dr. Manetsch is the associate general editor of the Reformation Commentary on Scripture series (InterVarsity Press) in which he has published the volumes on 1 & 2 Corinthians.
 He is a member of the Calvin Studies Society, the Evangelical Theological Society, the Sixteenth-Century Studies Society, and the American Society of Church History.
+Dr. Manetsch is an ordained teaching elder in the Presbyterian Church in America.

 John M. Monson, 2008